Logiqx/gps-details/docs/devices/coros/firmware/3.0706.0/README.md

 GPSResults can be used to compare the position-derived speeds (green) and recorded speeds (red).

-The windsurfing data is heavily filtered and is believed to be derived from the positional data, which means the speeds are non-Doppler.
+The windsurfing data is heavily filtered and is believed to be derived from the positional data, which would mean the speeds are non-Doppler.

 The windsurfing activity behaves like many other [activities](../../activities/README.md) on the COROS watches - e.g. bike, flatwater, GPS cardio, etc.